 What is apparent from contemporary assessment of Islam is a lack of accurate knowledge of its history.
 One of the facts that supports this position is the regular use of expressions such as “radicals” or “extremists” to describe those who follow the teachings of Mohammad as presented in his writings, the Quran.
 But for those willing to do their historical homework, they will quickly learn that the so-called extremists or radicals are the “real” Muslims, who follow both Mohammad’s blood-letting practices as well as his principles found in the Quran.
 They will discover that Islam has always been a blood-letting religion, from its inception under Mohammad.
 The only individuals who argue that Islam is peaceful are politicians and religious leaders who are complicit at the demise of their countries; in addition, those who have been willing to follow these political and religious guides share in the mind-numbing influence of historical illiteracy.
 Since American public schools have been rewriting history to accommodate a liberal world-view, this means that most graduates of those schools are oblivious to the historical facts that surround Islam.
 As a result, America and the Western world are led as sheep to the slaughter!

 A slow and careful reading of the following article from the Methodist Quarterly Review will help debunk the popular argument that present-day terrorists are “radicals” or “extremists”.
 Nothing could be further from the truth.
 What should be noted is that the following article was published in 1878, demonstrating the long bloody history of real Islam.
-This article demonstrates that Islam has blazed a trail of death and destruction in previous generations—since its founder, Mohammad, personally beheaded his adversaries—and it will continue to do so because of the principles in the Quran that drive this religion!
+This article demonstrates that Islam has blazed a trail of death and destruction in previous generations—since its founder, Mohammad, personally beheaded hundreds of his adversaries—and it will continue to do so because of the blood-letting principles of the Quran.

 The True Legacy of Islam